tahhnik/raycluster-awsdeployment-pypulumi-/README.md

 ## Overview

-This repository provides infrastructure-as-code (IaC) templates to deploy the cloud architecture described in the diagram.
-We'll use Pulumi to automate the provisioning of resources in your AWS environment.
+This repository provides infrastructure-as-code (IaC) template to deploy the cloud architecture needed to set up Ray Cluster described in the diagram.
+We'll use Pulumi to automate the provisioning of resources which are needed to set up a multi-node Ray Cluster in your AWS environment.
 ![diagram-export-6-22-2024-11_17_40-PM](https://github.com/tahhnik/raycluster-awsdeployment-pypulumi/assets/25973761/df25f489-329a-447a-af2e-bfb26c870cb3)

 ## Prerequisites